Developer Guide

 Input

-into the command box and press enter.
-Expected: The tags of the second contact (Charlotte Oliveiro) should now include a red ChildTagalice
+tag 2 tc/alice t/kovanSecSchinto the command box and press enter.
+Expected: The tags of the second contact (Charlotte Oliveiro) should now include a red ChildTagaliceand the tagkovanSecSchas seen below.

 -